 Add a DKIM record to your domain so that outgoing mail will be signed and authenticated against your domain.

 Generate a DKIM key in Sophos Email and create a DNS TXT record for your domain.

 If you have smart banners turned on, we strongly recommend that you sign emails with a DKIM key.
 We remove the banners on outbound replies, which modifies the emails.

-- Go to Global Settings > Domains settings/status and click on the domain you want to add a DKIM key to.
+- Go to My Products > General Settings > Domains Settings / Status and click on the domain you want to add a DKIM key to.

 - Click Add key.